galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 # Conclusion

 Following this tutorial, we have been able here to load a dataset of occurrences used in the shiny app Wallace and model the repartition of *Chrysemys picta* (Painted turtle) with the Species Distribution Modeling (SDM) method.
-It allowed us to visualize it’s ecological niche and how climate change can influence it’s futur repartition on North America.
-The project saved can help for futur similar studies.
+It allowed us to visualize it’s ecological niche and how climate change can influence it’s future repartition on North America.
+The project saved can help for future similar studies.

 > ### {% icon details %} Some useful references
 >
 > - Guissan, A. et *al.*, Predicting species distributions for conservation decisions.
 Ecology Letters, 16, 1424–1435  (2013).
-> -Booth, T. H. et *al.*, BIOCLIM: the first species distribution modelling package, its early applicationsand relevance to most current MAXENT studies.
+> -Booth, T. H. et *al.*, BIOCLIM: the first species distribution modelling package, its early applications and relevance to most current MAXENT studies.
 Diversity and Distributions, 20, 1–9 (2014).
 > - Muscarella, R. et *al.*, ENMeval: An R package for conducting spatially independent evaluations and estimating optimal model complexity for MAXENT ecological niche models.
 British Ecological Society, Methods in Ecology and Evolution, 5, 1198–1205 (2014).
 >
 > [Here](http://www.ipcc-data.org/guidelines/pages/gcm_guide.html) for informations on Global Circulation Model(GCM), how it's done what is taken in consideration and more.